fboyer/feig/README.md

 FEIG RFID Reader Wrapper

-This wrapper is built for FEIG DLLs (Windows i386) and requires Go (Windows i386) to build correctly.
+This wrapper is built around the FEIG API that's part of the ID ISC package.